GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `warDir`: Web application directory used for local development server (defaults to `build/exploded-war`).
 * `disableUpdateCheck`: Disables the Google App Engine update check if set to true.
 * `jvmFlags`: The JVM flags to pass on to the local development server.
 The data type is a `List`.
-* `downloadSdk`: Downloads the Google App Engine SDK defined by the configuration name `gaeSdk` and explodes the artifact into
+* `downloadSdk`: Downloads the Google App Engine SDK defined by the configuration name `appengineSdk` and explodes the artifact into
-`~/.gradle/gae-sdk` (defaults to false).
+`~/.gradle/appengine-sdk` (defaults to false).
 If set to `true` the given SDK is used for running all plugin tasks which takes precedence over _APPENGINE_HOME_ and the system property _appengine.sdk.root_.
 * `optimizeWar`: Specifies whether the generated classes and dependencies should be bundled into one single JAR file.
 The [Gradle FatJar Plugin](https://github.com/musketyr/gradle-fatjar-plugin/) must be applied to your project.
 Otherwise the flag has no effect.

-Within `gae` you can define optional properties in a closure named `appcfg`:
+Within `appengine` you can define optional properties in a closure named `appcfg`:

 * `email`: The email address of the Google account of an administrator for the application, for actions that require signing in.
 If omitted and no cookie is stored from a previous use of the command, the command will prompt for this value.